absoludity/goforms/README.md

 # GoForms - form data validation, cleaning and error reporting

-The goforms library is a proof-of-concept for a data validation, cleaning and error collecting library for golang, in similar style to Django's django.forms library.
+The goforms library is a proof-of-concept for a data validation, cleaning and error collecting using [Go](http://golang.org), in a similar style to Django's django.forms library.
 It enables thin handlers like this:

 ```go